7 Tips for Student Travel in Europe

 Lyon, and Bordeaux.
-These cities and many other lovely towns such
+There are also many other beautiful and lively towns such

-as Arles, and Aix-en-Provence are easily accessible via the great
+as Arles, and the great student town of Aix-en-Provence that are easily accessible via the great

 life returns to closer to normal, and the ratio of locals to tourists

-4) Use Railway Passes, Buses, and Ride Sharing to Save Money
+4. Use Railway Passes and Buses to Save Money